Council Connects

 COVID-19 has presented some challenges related to funding/completion of current ongoing projects.
 Cities and Counties are being impact financially and local matching funds for some of the projects might not be forthcoming thus DRCOG staff has recommended some alternatives including: waiver of established TIP policy; reprogramming of Federal funds; and use of the "Colorado Toll Credit Fund" to help back-fill needs.
 This Toll Credit fund, managed by CDOT, has $800 M in the bank.
 DRCOG will reach out to the Subregions (Counties and their cities) so that the membership can provide input to resolve the challenges caused by the pandemic.
 Our Golden staff and I will have to stay on top of this.
 Recommendations from the Subregions will go back through the Regional Transportation Committee and on to the DRCOG Board of Directors for final decisions.

-JimDale about 3 years ago
+JimDale over 4 years ago

 "How can we improve police and community relationships?" - excellent webinar from the CU Denver School of Public Health on 6/30/20.
 Video is now available https://youtu.be/P-reKVnoIRE

-Laura Weinberg about 3 years ago
+Laura Weinberg over 4 years ago

 Interesting cautionary tale and picture from a Medical Historian from the University of Michigan regarding the Denver response to the 1918 Flu epidemic: